 Below is a list of the locations we love to visit and ride in Tuscany.
 Plus we have an added special treat, we asked our good friend, Australian professional Cyclist and Olympian Grace Brown, to share a few of her favourite rides in Tuscany.

 Now, if you’re a huge road racing cycling fan, you may already know who Grace Brown is.
 She began her professional cycling career in 2015.
-A few years later, Grace emerged victorious in the Australian National Time Trial Championship in 2019.
+A few years later, Grace emerged victorious in the Australian National Time Trial Championship in 2019 (ed) and again in January 2022.
 Grace has quickly risen to the top of Women’s professional cycling in Europe and was recently named Australian’s Women’s Cycling Rider of the Year in late 2021.

 Grace rides for a new team in 2022, joining the French Women’s World Tour team FDJ Nouvelle-Aquitaine Futuroscope.
 She never fails to impress us with her tenacious adaptive approach to professional cycling.
 It’s been a joy to play a small part in her continued success as a professional cyclist as her cycling skills and technical coach.

 Tuscany at a Glance